llvm/llvm-project/clang/docs/LanguageExtensions.rst

 -----------------------------------------

-Clang provides support for C++11 enumerations with a fixed underlying type within Objective-C.  For example, one can write an enumeration type as:
+Clang provides support for C++11 enumerations with a fixed underlying type within Objective-C and C `prior to C23 <https://open-std.org/JTC1/SC22/WG14/www/docs/n3030.htm>`_.
+For example, one can write an enumeration type as:

 .. code-block:: c++